jefdaj/electionguard-cardano/milestone2/pubsub1-ipfs/README.md

 You can also look at the latest CIDs in `/tmp/pubsub/new_cids/new_cids.txt` and find them online at <https://dweb.link/ipfs/MYCID>.
 Sometimes those will error out, but usually they show up immediately.

+## Separate location tests

+The obvious way does NOT seem to work:

+- run two instances on different computers within the same (or different) LAN
+- transfer `new_cids.txt` out of band from one to the other
+- wait for the other's subscribers to pick up the files

+Not sure why yet.
+Maybe I need to make sure I have connectivity to a popular relay node?
+In any case it shouldn't be a problem in real elections, because 1) the admin can set up a nice cluster, and 2) enough people will be interested in pinning the files to make it more reliable.